-Abstract: Although quantile regressions are widely employed for heterogeneous data, simultaneously selecting covariates that globally affect the response and estimating the coefficients is very challenging.
-We introduce a novel sparse composite quantile regression screening method for the analysis of ultrahigh-dimensional heterogeneous data.
-The proposed method enjoys the sure screening property, provides a consistent selection path, and yields consistent estimates of the coefficients simultaneously across a continuous range of quantile levels.
+Abstract.
+Quantile regression is widely employed in heterogeneous data, but to select covariates that globally affect the response and estimate coefficients simultaneously are very challenging.
+In this article, we introduce a novel sparse composite quantile regression screening method for the analysis of ultra-high dimensional heterogeneous data.
+The proposed method enjoys the sure screening property, provides a consistent selection path, and yields consistent estimates of coefficients simultaneously across a continuous range of quantile levels.
 An extended Bayesian information criterion is employed to select the "best" candidate from the path.
-Extensive simulation studies demonstrate the effectiveness of the proposed method, and an application to a gene expression data set is provided.
+Extensive simulation studies demonstrate the effectiveness of the proposed method, and an application to a gene expression dataset is provided.